Yukteswar accepts that God is. [Hos 21, 22].

-In Zen, knowledge of chakras is not thought much of.
-The chakras are not physical, and there are no naked statements in Revelation as to what most of its visionary images mean.
-In the book of Daniel (chap.
+Now, there are no naked statements in Revelation as to what most of its visionary images mean.
+Yet, in the book of Daniel (chap.
 7), which Revelation is thought to draw on, interpretations of four beasts are supplied.
 "The four great beasts are four kingdoms that will rise from the earth."
 [Dan 7:17]

 In another vision a shaggy goat was the king of Greece, and the large horn between his eyes was the first king.
 Despite the explanations furnished in the vision, when Daniel woke up he found his goat-vision was beyond understanding.
 [Dan 8:20-21, 27]

-The giant problem of drawing in more or less obscure bible allegories and adapt them well and reasonably, is that of substantiation and a lesser problem is that of relating your take to other interpretations.
+In Zen, knowledge of chakras is not thought much of.
 This said, yoga methods and allied, cool teachings do not depend on many misrepresentations or biblical comparisons.
 Good yoga is capable of sitting on its own bottom.

 Au: Yogananda, Paramahansa.
 Autobiography of a Yogi.
 13th ed.
 Los Angeles: Self-Realization Fellowship (SRF), 1998.